 We have installed new curved wooden benches and cycle racks between Sainsbury’s and Green Park.

-We'll be planting a rain garden with pollinator-friendly planting in the spring, helping to slow rainwater flow, reduce surface flooding, and create a greener, more wildlife-friendly riverside.
+We've planted a rain garden with pollinator-friendly planting in the spring, helping to slow rainwater flow, reduce surface flooding and create a greener, more wildlife-friendly riverside.
+The rain garden will take a while to establish.

 We're building improved, more accessible step access to the park from the towpath, with a paved landing area and the removal of a 'kissing gate' and chain link fence.
 The new, wider steps will be a few metres to the west, to avoid the removal of important trees.